US Open 2023 order of play: Today’s matches, full schedule and how to watch on TV

 Prize money for progression through the earlier rounds is as follows: first round (£64,456); second round (£97,277); third round (£151,061); round of 16 (£224,614); quarter-finals (£359,857); semi-finals (£612,918).

-Jack Draper is the only Briton left standing, having reached the fourth round of a major for the first time in his career.
 Katie Boulter, Cameron Norrie, Dan Evans, Andy Murray, Jodie Burrage and Lily Miyazaki have all been knocked out.
+Jack Draper was the last Briton standing, before losing his fourth-round match to Andrey Rublev.

-Emma Raducanu is not competing in New York as she continues her recovery from surgery on both hands and her left ankle in May.
+Emma Raducanu was not competing in New York as she continues her recovery from surgery on both hands and her left ankle in May.

 Who are the defending champions?

-Iga Swiatek won her third major title as she beat Ons Jabeur 6–2, 7–6.
+Iga Swiatek won her third major as she beat Ons Jabeur 6–2, 7–6.
+Swiatek was knocked out this year by Jelena Ostapenko, who said afterward that she had found Swiatek’s Achilles’ heel.

 Best of the latest odds